WRTeam-in/eDemand-Doc/docs/admin-setup/configure-edemand.md

 ![env-file](../../static/img/adminPanel/general_setting.webp)

-## Google Map Api Keys
+## API key settings

 ![env-file](../../static/img/adminPanel/api_key_setting_new.png)

 :::note
 You need to enable the billing to make work of map on admin panel.
-If its not dispalying the map thn you had miss some step on google console so please do proper setup for key.
+If its not dispalying the map then you had miss some step on google console so please do proper setup for key.
 :::

 :::note